Course - STS: A changing society - Knowledge and technology - KULT3301

 Course content

-The course provides an introduction to central aspects of science and technology studies with a point of departure in the concept "sustainability".
+The course provides an introduction to science and technology studies with a point of departure in basic terms from the field.
 Teaching consists of lectures and seminars.
-The seminars introduce the students to specific research areas at the Department.
+The seminars focus on discussing concepts in light of specific societal challenges

 Learning outcome